liyafe1997/crobuntu/README.md

     bash crobuntu
     ````
 5. Follow the script prompt to continue (Basically select Ubuntu version and desktop environment)
 6. Wait it to be finished.
-After reboot, After reboot, you will have Ubuntu!
+After reboot, you will have Ubuntu!

 Note: default username: `ubuntu`, password: `ubuntu`.